TedLee270/ServiceDesk-Simulator/README.md

 4. Lessons Learned

-* Department transfers require removing old groups and adding new ones
+* Department transfers require removing old groups and adding new ones.
-* Not removing access to old group memberships provides a security risk as they have accesss that is no longer necessary
+* Not removing access to old group memberships provides a security risk as they have accesss that is no longer necessary.
-* Always need to verify if the transfer request comes from an authorized user
+* Always need to verify if the transfer request comes from an authorized user.
-* Make sure to document every change like who requested it and when
+* Make sure to document every change like who requested it and when.

 5. Technologies Used

-* Active Directory
+* Active Directory (Simulated)

 ## Scenario 2: New employee starting Monday - needs account setup